SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 cleaned_data <- merged_data[merged_data$Age>18 & !is.na(merged_data$Age),]
 ```

-##### 4.b Presented below are the descriptive statistics on Age, Income, HDI, and for mean columns of GP,AIP,SWLS,DP.
+##### 4.b Presented below are the descriptive statistics on Age, Income, HDI, and for mean columns of GP, AIP, SWLS, and DP.
 There are two histograms for Age and Mean GP data.
 The histogram for Age is right skewed while the histogram for Mean GP is more symmetrical and bell shaped.

 ```r